 In Scenario 2, the farm uses traditional APH products and a 100 percent price election, but for each crop, the farm selects a 75 percent coverage level.
-In Scenario 3, the farm purchases APH revenue insurance products for wheat and barley, APH yield insurance for canola, and selects a 65 percent coverage level.
+In Scenario 3, the farm purchase APH revenue insurance for corn, APH yield insurance for the other crops, and selects a 65 percent coverage level.
 Scenario 4 is identical to Scenario 3 with one exception; the farm selects a 75 percent coverage level for each crop.
-While GRP and GRIP products are available for wheat, sales of these products in Roosevelt County and adjacent counties are negligible.
-So scenarios that incorporate GRP or GRIP products are not developed.

-SURE revenue guarantees for the farm under the four scenarios are presented in Table 4.
+SURE revenue guarantees for the farm under the four scenarios are presented (Table 4).
 The methods by which these guarantees are calculated are presented in the Appendix Table A1.
 Purchasing insurance coverage involves premium payments.
 The farmer's premium payments under each scenario are also presented (Table 4).
 These premium payments are obtained using the USDA RMA premium calculators provided on the RMA home page.